-Andrew Feinberg, 52, has served as our President and Chief Operating Officer since November 2016.
-From July 2015 to October 2016, Mr. Feinberg served as our President, International Operations.
-Prior to that,
+Andrew Feinberg, 53, has served as our President and Chief Operating Officer since April 2018.
+Mr. Feinberg served as our acting Chief Executive Officer from July 2017 to April 2018.
+From November 2016 through June 2017, Mr. Feinberg served as our President and Chief Operating Officer.
+From July 2015 to

-Mr. Feinberg served as our Chief Legal Officer from 2005 through 2015 and our Executive Vice President, Asia Pacific and Japan, from 2008 through 2012 and from 2014 through 2015.
+October 2016, Mr. Feinberg served as our President, International Operations.
+Prior to that, Mr. Feinberg served as our Chief Legal Officer from 2005 through 2015 and our Executive Vice President, Asia Pacific and Japan, from 2008 through 2012 and from 2014 through 2015.
 Mr. Feinberg also had responsibility for Human Resources and Emerging Markets from 2012 through 2014.
 Prior to joining Brightcove, Mr. Feinberg was at Lycos, a search engine provider, from 1999 to 2005, serving as Vice President and General Counsel from 2001 to 2005.
 Before joining Lycos, Mr. Feinberg was an attorney with Choate, Hall & Stewart, LLP in Boston, Massachusetts from 1997 to 1999 and with Shearman & Sterling LLP in New York, New York from 1991 to 1997.
 Before joining Shearman & Sterling, Mr. Feinberg served as a Law Clerk to United States District Judge T.F.
 Gilroy Daly in the District of Connecticut.
+Mr. Feinberg also serves as Chairman of the Board of Zagster Inc., a bike sharing company.
 Mr. Feinberg received his J.D. from Cornell Law School, where he was an Editor of the Cornell Law Review, and his B.A. from Tufts University.